Mambacita0224/RAYW3_FYP/README.md

 Raymond's FYP

 **1. Install Required Packages**<br>
-Run the following commands to install the necessary packages for both the Flask API and React frontend:
+Run the following commands to install the necessary packages for both the Flask API and React frontend:<br>
 For React Frontend：
 ```bash
 npm install @radix-ui/react-select